jbstocker/jbstocker/README.md

 ---

 - 👀 I’m interested in frontend development, web applications, TV user interfaces
-- 🌱 I’m currently learning NextJS
+- 📖 I’m currently learning NextJS
--  I’m a software development manager working in Philadelphia, PA
+- 🏢 I’m a software development manager working in Philadelphia, PA
-- 📫 How to reach me ...

 <!---
 jbstocker/jbstocker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.